apache/cloudstack-www/blog/2023-12-07-ccc2023-roundup/index.md

 <iframe src="https://www.slideshare.net/slideshow/embed_code/key/dp1tvpjta0Ehur?hostedIn=slideshare&amp;page=upload" width="640" height="480" frameborder="0" marginwidth="0" marginheight="0" scrolling="no" allowfullscreen="allowfullscreen"></iframe>

-### DRBD Deep Dive, Philipp Reisner

-LINSTOR/DRBD became a primary storage option for Apache CloudStack nearly two years ago.
-In this session, Philipp shares insights about the internals of DRBD, the data-path part of the data-storage solution.

-Knowing about DRBD’s meta-data, the activity log, and the bitmap will enable you to make more educated decisions when it comes to selecting the right hardware for your next ApacheCloudStack+LINSTOR+DRBD deployment.
-When your servers have different storage tiers, what are the advantages and trade-offs regarding putting data and meta-data on different tiers?

-Recently, DRBD got a new transport, load-balancing TCP, that joins the existing TCP transport, and the RDMA transport received important updates.
-Looking beyond DRBD, what is important to know when selecting the RAID level and data alignment?
-Philipp concludes the session with comments regarding LVM compared to ZFS.

-<iframe src="https://www.slideshare.net/slideshow/embed_code/key/E9cbsIaqiLwtpz?hostedIn=slideshare&amp;page=upload" width="640" height="480" frameborder="0" marginwidth="0" marginheight="0" scrolling="no" allowfullscreen="allowfullscreen"></iframe>

-### Setting Up Your First CloudStack Environment with Beginners Challenges, MD Rasel

-Are you eager to embark on your journey into the world of cloud computing with Apache CloudStack but don’t know where to start?
-This informative session is designed especially for beginners.
-MD Rasel guides you through the essential steps of setting up your very first CloudStack environment, from initial installation to basic configuration.

-This session aims to equip newcomers to Apache CloudStack with the fundamental knowledge and practical skills required to establish their own cloud infrastructure.
-MR Rasel addresses common challenges that beginners often encounter during the setup process and provide valuable insights on how to overcome them.

-The session consists of a combination of presentations and live demonstrations.
-Attendees had the opportunity to follow along with the setup process in real time and ask questions.

-<iframe src="https://www.slideshare.net/slideshow/embed_code/key/dp1tvpjta0Ehur?hostedIn=slideshare&amp;page=upload" width="640" height="480" frameborder="0" marginwidth="0" marginheight="0" scrolling="no" allowfullscreen="allowfullscreen"></iframe>

 ### Transitioning from VMware vCloud to Apache CloudStack: A Path to Profitability and Competitiveness, Marco Sinhoreli

 In this session, Marco explores the potential of migrating from VMware vCloud to